 As with any good recipe, there are a few key ingredients that make a proposal successful.
 These elements add specificity and depth to an agency’s understanding of your project; without them, we risk pitching a project based on assumptions.
 Would you make guacamole without limes, salt, or cilantro?
 You could try…but you’d basically just have mushy avocado.
 Still edible, but not quite what your dinner guests were expecting.

 Craving tacos now?
 Me too, all the time.
-But before you ditch this article for your nearest taco joint, let’s talk about the key ingredients that make up a thoughtful proposal.
-While every agency might have a bit of a different recipe, we find that having an understanding of your goals and your project’s working rhythms, process, scope, and budget lead to a more robust and accurate proposal.
-This is no secret recipe, either.
+But before you ditch this article for your nearest taco joint, let’s talk about the key ingredients of a thoughtful proposal.
+While every agency has a bit of a different recipe, we find that understanding your goals and your project’s working rhythms, process, scope, and budget lead to a more robust and accurate proposal.
+This isn’t a secret recipe, either.
 In fact, we’re eager to share it in the hopes that doing so will help you develop more detailed RFPs, better prepare for calls with agencies, and evaluate proposals with a clearer understanding of the process that goes into creating them.

 Four Essential Ingredients